MiriamLL/sula/README.md

 ## Interpolate data per individual

-This function interpolates the data according to a set interval
+This function interpolates the data according to a set interval, your data already contains a column named Latitude and Longitude

 ``` r
 GPS_interpolated<-interpolar_viajes(GPS_preparado =  GPS_preparado,